 Is it true you're thinking about going to college for photography in the fall?

 Yeah, I am.
 I'm moving up there in August but I don't start school until January.
 Going to a community college in Northern California, so I can kind of hermit myself away and just have a completely different experience from the one I've been having for the past couple of years.

-you perhaps like to get into directing?
-Something somewhat linked with
+Would you perhaps like to get into directing?
+Something somewhat linked with your photographic pursuits?

 For me, going to study photography is just really learning to understand a simple form of storytelling.
 Understanding the format, understanding one frame, one picture, learning how to manipulate it to show what you want in contrast to what is shown and what it captures.
 So, absolutely.
 To me, photography's a good foundation in visual storytelling, it's exactly what I want to be doing right now.